Visual artists fight back against AI companies for repurposing their work

 “I have never been asked.
 I have never been credited.
 I have never been compensated one penny, and that’s for the use of almost the entirety of my work, both personal and commercial, senator,” she replied.

 You could hear the fury in the voice of Ortiz, also 37, of San Francisco, a concept artist and illustrator in the entertainment industry.
-Her work has been used in movies including “Guardians of the Galaxy Vol. 3,” “Loki,” “Rogue One: A Star Wars Story,” “Jurassic World” and “Doctor Strange” She was responsible for the design of Doctor Strange’s costume.
+Her work has been used in movies including “Guardians of the Galaxy Vol. 3,” “Loki,” “Rogue One: A Star Wars Story,” “Jurassic World” and “Doctor Strange.”
+In the latter, she was responsible for the design of Doctor Strange’s costume.

 “We’re kind of the blue-collar workers within the art world,” Ortiz said in an interview.
 “We provide visuals for movies or games.
 We’re the first people to take a stab at, what does a visual look like?
 And that provides a blueprint for the rest of the production.”